 Are You Ready For An Online Store?

 A majority of art is sold through a variety of online store platforms.
-You can choose any sales methodology you like.
+You can choose any sales methodology you like based on you strategy for marketing art.
 It depends on where and how you best reach your audience.
 You may have to experiment with several platforms and strategies before landing on the one that works best for you.
 There are many details and options to consider as well as new opportunities and platforms launching regularly.

-Email: Sometimes all you need is a large enough dedicated following.
+A consistent way to connect with your followers is by building a targeted email list.
 Try sending announcements of new works available to your email lists and provide them a means to buy (either by reply to the email or a payment processing form).
 Inform your audience about upcoming exhibitions, vendor events, and pop-up galleries.

-Web: You may want to consider selling through a web platform, using your own website, or integrating a web platform into your website.
-The benefit of having an online store sales platform that you manage is that patrons can purchase at any time rather than waiting for an email or post from you.
+You may want to consider selling through a web platform, using your own website, or integrating a web platform into your website.
+The benefit of having an online store sales platform that you manage is that patrons can purchase at any time.
 This can often make a difference between an acquisition and someone’s lost interest.
-Keep in mind, just because your art is up on a website or web platform doesn’t mean that it’s the platform’s job to promote it.
-Promotion is still up to you utilizing your email and social networks.
+Keep in mind, just because your art is on a website or web platform doesn’t mean that it’s the platform’s job to promote it.
+Promotion is still up to you.
+Utilize your email and social networks.

 Sometimes with an online store, it is best to jump in and learn as you go.
 Other times, a little bit of preparation goes a long way.
 You will rarely know everything you need to in advance because situations change from person to person.
 Here are a few things to consider:

 Photography: A good photo of your work can inspire patrons to purchase.
 Most mobile devices have above-average photo capability, but stand-alone cameras and photo editing software can make your work stand out.
-Setting up a dedicated area or having a set process will be helpful.
+Setting up a dedicated area or having a set process is helpful.

 Pricing: Research can help.
 Knowing your costs and time associated with creating your work is important.
 The most important aspect is always valuing your artwork for what it is truly worth.

 Description: Each piece of artwork should have a unique and rich description including keywords and hashtags.
 This takes time to develop.
-Often, the story behind the artwork is just as important as the artwork itself.
+The story behind the artwork is just as important as the artwork itself.

-Shipping: Visit your local shipping center (USPS, FedEx, and so on) in advance.
-Try to determine what materials you should always have on hand and what needs to be purchased on a one-off basis.
+Shipping: Visit your local shipping center in advance.
+Determine what materials you should always have on hand and what needs to be purchased on a one-off basis.
 If you anticipate bulk shipping, explore what discounted pricing is available.

-Taxes and bookkeeping: You may want to consider consulting a certified public accountant to help understand what taxes to account for and how to do so.
+Taxes and bookkeeping: Consult a certified public accountant to help understand what taxes to account for and how to do so.
 Determine if you need bookkeeping software to help keep track.

 Shopify Online Store